-This post shows you how to enable and use Windows Security to protect your sensitive data from being compromised by ransomware in Windows 11.
+This post shows you how to enable and use Windows Security to protect your sensitive data from ransomware in Windows 11.

 Microsoft Security has ransomware protection that users can use to help stop ransomware from taking over their sensitive files and locking them for ransom.
 You probably have heard or read countless news stories of big and small institutions’ data being held ransom, requiring payments to regain access to their files.

-Well, you can put an end to that by configuring controlled folder access in Windows 11.
+You can end that by configuring controlled folder access in Windows 11.

 We recently showed you how to secure and protect your computer using Microsoft Security.
 You can read this post here.
-We mentioned that the moment you start Windows 11, Microsoft Security is actively protecting your machine, continually scanning for malware, viruses, and security threats in real time.
+We mentioned that when you start Windows 11, Microsoft Security protects your machine, continually scanning for malware, viruses, and security threats in real time.

 However, if you haven’t enabled controlled folder access in Windows 11, your files and folders may still be vulnerable to ransomware.